bioboot/bimm143_F20/class-material/04_rintro.md

 -   Create an RStudio project for an analytical project
 -   Keep inputs there (we'll soon talk about importing)
 -   Keep scripts there; edit them, run them in bits or as a whole from there
--   Keep outputs there (like the PDF written above)
+-   Keep outputs there (like figures and PDF reports etc like we generate next day)

-> Avoid using the mouse for pieces of your analytical work-flow, such as loading a dataset or saving a figure.
+> **Tip**: Avoid using the mouse for pieces of your analytical work-flow, such as loading a dataset or saving a figure.
 Terribly important for reproducibility and for making it possible to retrospectively determine how a numerical table or PDF was actually produced (searching on local disk on filename, among `.R` files, will lead to the relevant script).

 Many long-time users never save the workspace, never save `.RData` files (I'm one of them), never save or consult the history.
 Once/if you get to that point, there are options available in RStudio to disable the loading of .RData and permanently suppress the prompt on exit to save the workspace (go to Tools-&gt;Options-&gt;General).

 For the record, when loading data into R and/or writing outputs to file, you can always specify the absolute path and thereby insulate yourself from the current working directory.
 This is rarely necessary when using RStudio Projects properly

+> **Thanks for reading this far** - you are awesome and we are now f**R**iends!

 ### 9. Reproducibility and sessionInfo()